da593/BDOTracker/README.md

 # Setup
 1. Clone the repository
 2. Change to project directory (../BDOTracker/project)
 3. run the command in the terminal: `python manage.py runserver`
-5. npm start
+4. Open the local deployment sever as linked in the terminal